chrsep/chrsep.dev/README.md

 # chrsep.dev

-Just my personal space on the web.
-Powered by the amazing svelte kit.
+My personal space on the web.